Flesch Reading Ease Score: Complete Guide to Readability

 Online Tools

-- TypeCount: Free word counter with readability metrics
+- TypeCount: Free word counter with readability metrics (that's what I built)

 - Hemingway Editor: Highlights complex sentences

-- Grammarly: Includes readability score (premium)
+- Grammarly: Includes readability in premium

 Frequently Asked Questions